-At the least, such an approach is completely different than trying to keep kids believing as long as you can with lies, tricks, fake evidence and magic explanations.
+At the least, such an approach is completely different than trying to keep kids believing as long as you can with lies, tricks, fake evidence, and magic explanations.
 If you avoid all that, you’re doing well!

 If it’s not okay to teach your children to believe in an imaginary being like Santa, why is it okay to make them believe in an imaginary being like God?

 It wouldn’t be, if we all knew that God didn’t exist with the same certainty that we know that Santa doesn’t exist.
 Notice that, if you don’t believe in God you wouldn’t teach your children to believe in him.
 Why would it be different with Santa?

 Some parents recognize the dangers of rewarding children for merely not misbehaving (which is different than punishing them for bad behavior).
 Children should think they are expected to behave—that it’s normal and not an occasion for lavish reward—and should do so for its own sake.
 Some parents even think that gifts should be unconditional—an expression of love—and never a bribe.
-(Honestly, think how much healthier the Santa tradition would be if he gave you gifts simply because “he loves you regardless”—instead of because “you didn’t misbehave.”)
+(Honestly, think how much healthier the Santa tradition would be if he gave you gifts simply because “he loves you regardless”—instead of because “you didn’t misbehave?")

 But the same parents may believe it is okay to make kids believe the elf is engaging in shenanigans.
-Here’s the thing: just like with Santa, there seems to be nothing wrong with playing the game—pretending that Santa and the elf is real—as long as the kids know it’s just a game.
+Here’s the thing: Just like with Santa, there seems to be nothing wrong with playing the game—pretending that Santa and the elf is real—as long as the kids know it’s just a game.
 Make the elf build an igloo, eat the milk and cookies—but don’t encourage them to believe that any of it is literally real.

 I tell my kids about the real Santa—St. Nicholas.
 He gave gifts to kids, so parents just continue on the tradition.

-It turns out, those stories about St. Nicholas and his gift giving are apocryphal—they didn’t really happen.
+It turns out, those stories about St. Nicholas and his gift-giving are apocryphal—they didn’t really happen.
 They didn’t even really happen to the Pythagorean philosopher Apollonius, from whom the church borrowed the stories.
 In fact, given my research, the status of St. Nicholas as a mere historical figure is questionable.
 (I can already hear the hate mail rolling in.)

 Where is your scientific evidence that The Santa lie promotes credulity?

-I’d love some, but Santa is such a sacred cow, no one has ever bothered to do the research.
+I’d love some, but Santa is such a sacred cow that no one has ever bothered to do the research.
 But not every argument has to be scientific to be a good argument.
 I don’t need a series of studies to know that exposing my child to proper English, even before he can talk, will positively affect his language skills—or to know that exposing him to improper English will have a negative effect.

 I don’t want my child to not have any friends at school.

 There are other ways of dealing with the fact that many of your child’s friends believe.
 If you are playing the game with them, just have them play the game with their friends too.
-Or, just have them say, “at our house, Santa is pretend.”
+Or, just have them say, “At our house, Santa is pretend.”

 Finally!
 We don’t teach our children to believe in Santa, the elf, or anything like that.
 And I’m so tired of our friends saying that we are bad parents because we don’t lie to our children!
 I’m so glad to finally find someone on our side—someone who articulates so clearly why it’s such a bad idea.

 Okay, so this isn’t an objection—but I had to include it to show that not everyone disagrees with me.
 In fact, you’d be surprised how many such emails and comments I get.
-If you don’t tell your children the Santa-Lie, you are not alone.
+If you don’t tell your children the Santa Lie, you are not alone.

-I deal with the Santa Lie in much more detail in my new book The Myths That Stole Christmas: Seven Misconceptions that Hijacked the Holiday (and How We Can Take It Back
+I deal with the Santa Lie in much more detail in my new book, The Myths That Stole Christmas: Seven Misconceptions That Hijacked the Holiday (and How We Can Take It Back.